kubo-azu/Click-qPCR/README.md

 3.  **Perform ΔΔCq Analysis:**
     -   Click on the **"ΔΔCq Analysis"** tab.
     -   The Reference Gene(s) are automatically inherited.
-    -   Select a single "Target Gene", the "Base Group (Control)", and one or more "Treatment Group(s)".
+    -   Select "Target Gene(s)", the "Base Group (Control)", and one or more "Treatment Group(s)".
     -   Click **"Run ΔΔCq Analysis"**.

 4.  **Perform ANOVA and Dunnett's post-hoc:**
     -   Navigate to the **"ΔCq ANOVA (Dunnett's post-hoc)"** tab.
-    -   Select a "Target Gene", the "Control Group", and two or more "Treatment Group(s)".
+    -   Select "Target Gene(s)", the "Control Group", and two or more "Treatment Group(s)".
     -   Click **"Run ANOVA"**.
     -   Navigate to the **"ΔΔCq ANOVA (Dunnett's post-hoc)"** tab to see the same results visualized as fold change.

 5.  **Download Results:**
     -   In any analysis tab, use the download buttons and the "Format" selector to save your results as PNG or PDF files.
     -   Use the **"Download Plot Settings"** panel to customize the dimensions and resolution for the "Download Plot" button.

+**📊 <ins>Tips: How to change the order of bar plot</ins> 📊**

+The display order on the x-axis of the graph corresponds to the order of gene names in the `Target Gene(s):` window, so you can rearrange the graph by changing the input order of target genes.

+It also corresponds to the order of gene names in the `Treatment Group(s):` window, so you can rearrange the graph by changing the input order of treatment groups.

 ## Example Analysis with Sample Data

 This section demonstrates how to use the app's core functions with the built-in sample data.